cacheflowe/ctd-creative-coding/classes/class-05.md

 General advice for cleaner, better code
 - Practice
 - Ask for feedback from your peers or mentors (or AI)
-- Study techniques!
-What are people in the industry talking & writing about
+- Study common coding techniques.
+What are people in the industry talking & writing about?
   - Watch talks from conferences
   - Read blog posts
   - Follow developers on social media